Trump signs memorandum to stem counterfeit goods trafficking

-WASHINGTON — President Donald Trump is signing a presidential memorandum aimed at curbing what the administration is calling the “Wild West” of online trafficking in counterfeit goods.
+WASHINGTON — President Donald Trump signed a presidential memorandum on Wednesday to rein in what the administration calls the “Wild West” of online trafficking in counterfeit goods.

 The memorandum is aimed at stopping the sale of counterfeit products on sites like Amazon, Ebay and China’s e-commerce leader, Alibaba.

-Peter Navarro directs the White House National Trade Council.
-He says that last year when Government Accountability Office investigators bought brand-name goods from popular consumer websites, more than 40% turned out to be counterfeit.
+The Organization for Economic Cooperation and Development estimates that the value of trade in counterfeit and pirated goods is about a half trillion dollars a year, with roughly 20% infringing on U.S. intellectual property, according to the directive.

+The U.S. is engaged in a trade dispute with China after the Trump administration made several complaints, including that China was stealing U.S. trade secrets and was forcing companies to give them technology to access its market.
+Trump imposed tariffs on $250 billion of Chinese imports, about half what the United States buys from that country.
+China retaliated with tariffs on about $110 billion of U.S. items.
+Trade talks are ongoing.

-Navarro told reporters Wednesday that the memorandum has nothing to do with the U.S.-China trade talks or Trump’s criticism of Amazon owner, Jeff Bezos.
+Navarro told reporters in a conference call, however, that the new memorandum has nothing to do with the U.S.-China trade talks or Trump’s criticism of Amazon owner, Jeff Bezos.
 Trump has accused Amazon of not paying its fair share of taxes, harming the U.S. Postal Service and putting brick-and-mortar stores out of business.

+A recent Government Accountability Office report examined four categories of frequently counterfeited goods, and, based on a small sample of these goods purchased through various online third-party marketplaces, investigators found that more than 40% were counterfeit, Navarro said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.